The-Hitachi-Guy/VeeamVSP1FileBackup/README.md

 pip install requests urllib3
 ```

-### HNAS Configuration
+### Hitachi VSP One File Configuration
-1. Ensure REST API is enabled on your HNAS system (enabled by default on firmware 15.4.8300+)
+1. Ensure REST API is enabled on your Hitachi VSP One File system (enabled by default on firmware 15.4.8300+)
 2. Create an API key using the CLI: `apikey-create "veeam-backup"` (recommended)
    - Alternatively, create a service account with appropriate permissions for snapshot operations
 3. Note the filesystem IDs (not labels) you want to include in snapshot-based backups
-4. Verify TCP port 8444 is accessible from the Veeam server to the HNAS management interface
+4. Verify TCP port 8444 is accessible from the Veeam server to the Hitachi VSP One File management interface

 ## Installation Steps